lalten/tas/README.md

 Code specific to motor encoder processing:
  * [__MotorOdometry__](/Arduino/MotorOdometry/MotorOdometry.ino): Code running on Atmega32u4 MCU.
 Communicates with ROS via native USB using the rosserial protocol.
  * [__MotorTest__](/Arduino/MotorTest/MotorTest.ino): Test sketch for the MCU.
 Prints detected encoder revolutions via raw serial.

+### Trajectory
+Preparation and Simulation:

+For prepairing the algorithm and for visualization the Bézier Curve was programmed in Matlab.
+To execute the matlab functions:
+ * Test 123

 ### Parking:
 There are two nodes for the parking process.